braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/architecture_overview.md

 ### Messaging channels
 Braze was designed to handle an evolving technological landscape with its channel-agnostic, user-centric data model.
 The dashboard manages message delivery and transactional triggers.
 For example, your marketers can trigger an SMS message offering a coupon for one of your newly-opened storefronts when a user enters the geofence set near this location, or send a user an email to let them know their favorite show has a new season.

 The [Braze SDK][5] powers additional messaging channels: push, in-app messages, and Content Cards.
-You integrate the SDK with your app or site to allow your Marketing team to use the Braze dashboard to coordinate their campaigns across all supported messaging channels.
+You integrate the SDK with your app or site to allow your marketing team to use the Braze dashboard to coordinate their campaigns across all supported messaging channels.

 ![][13]